littlepriceonu/littlepriceonu.com/README.md

 ### 🏷️ Discord Status
 The status in the corner of my profile picture is pulled directly from my discord status using [Lanyard](https://lanyard.eggsy.xyz)! (huge shoutout to lanyard btw)

-### 🔁 CI/CD
-Using Github Actions, I let my server know that the repo was updated.
-After that it pulls the new files from the repo using `git pull` then restarts the server using [`Forever`](https://www.npmjs.com/package/forever)